panupong1212312121/Customer-Segmentation-Category-responses-/README.md

 I show you 2 main things in this workshop below:

-1.Find what are the characteristics of each category
+1.Find what are the characteristics of each category by using statistics

 2.Build machine learning model to predict unknown category